exakat/exakat-docs/Reference/Rules/Functions/DuplicateNamedParameter.rst

 Duplicate Named Parameter
 +++++++++++++++++++++++++

   Two parameters have the same name in a method call.
-This will yield a Fatal `error <https://www.php.net/error>`_ at execution time.
+This yields a Fatal `error <https://www.php.net/error>`_ at execution time.

 .. code-block:: php